There’s a powerful mental tool used in elite weightlifting and strength-training circles, called the “cue.”

 This can lead to a roadmap where the high-level objectives and strategic thinking are lost in a cluttered mess of tactics, to-do lists, and other details.

 After my “roadmap document” receives stakeholder buy-in, we’ll have to stick to it, even if new realities suggest we should change course.

 Another problem with thinking of your roadmap as a document is that you’ll be communicating this cue to everyone else in your organization.
 You’ll describe it as a document.
 You’ll present it as a document.
-And when your cross-functional team agrees on the substance of your strategic plan, they’ll come away thinking they’ve given a green light to what was in that specific document.
+And when your cross-functional team agrees on the substance of your strategic plan, they’ll come away thinking they’ve given the green light to what was in that specific document.

 This means that when priorities or needs inevitably change, you’ll have much more difficulty adjusting course than you would have if you’d communicated to your team that the roadmap is just a strategic overview—and not a start-to-finish plan that’s set in stone.

-It’s also worth summarizing that page’s discussion of “what a roadmap is not” here.
+It’s also worth summarizing that page’s a discussion of “what a roadmap is not” here.
 Ask yourself if you’re using any of these inaccurate and counterproductive cues about your roadmap.

 If your roadmap isn’t just a document, then what is it?
-The cue I’d suggest you start using when you think of your roadmaps is: Strategic conversation.
+The cue I’d suggest you start using when you think of your roadmaps is Strategic conversation.

 Brian Crofts, Chief Product Officer at Pendo, gets this right.
 As he told us when we interviewed him for our Product Lessons Learned series with product leaders, Brian uses roadmaps to “facilitate the communication of what we’re doing, when we’re doing it, and, ultimately, why we’re doing it.”
 (Read the full interview.)